Sangrene/modern-react-template/README.md

 - **Chain operations** using `.andThen()` for sequential operations
 - **Transform errors** using `.mapErr()` to provide context
 - **Test both success and error paths** in your unit tests

+## Logging
+This template implements structured logging to provide comprehensive visibility into application behavior, debugging capabilities, and operational monitoring.
+Logging is integrated throughout the application to track user actions, system events, and error conditions.

+### Logging Levels
+The application supports multiple logging levels to categorize the importance and nature of log messages:

+- **ERROR**: Critical errors that require immediate attention
+- **WARN**: Warning conditions that may indicate potential issues
+- **INFO**: General information about application flow and state
+- **DEBUG**: Detailed debugging information for development
+- **TRACE**: Very detailed tracing information for troubleshooting

+### Structured Logging
+All log messages follow a structured format that includes:
+- **Timestamp**: When the event occurred
+- **Level**: Log level (ERROR, WARN, INFO, DEBUG, TRACE)
+- **Context**: Component or module where the log originated
+- **Message**: Human-readable description of the event
+- **Metadata**: Additional contextual data (user ID, request ID, etc.)

+### Integration Points
+Logging is integrated at key points throughout the application:

+- **Authentication flows**: Track login attempts, token refreshes, and authorization failures
+- **API requests**: Log request/response cycles with timing and status information
+- **User actions**: Record important user interactions and state changes
+- **Error handling**: Capture detailed error information with stack traces
+- **Performance monitoring**: Track operation timing and resource usage

+### Best Practices
+- **Use appropriate log levels** based on the importance and audience of the message
+- **Include relevant context** such as user IDs, request IDs, and operation parameters
+- **Avoid logging sensitive information** like passwords, tokens, or personal data
+- **Structure log messages consistently** to enable easy parsing and analysis
+- **Use correlation IDs** to trace requests across multiple log entries
+- **Configure log retention** based on operational and compliance requirements

 ## Hexagonal Architecture
 __/src__ directory contains all the app.